 - Are landlords required to itemize damages and fees deducted from security deposits?

 Yes.
 The landlord must provide the departing tenant with a written list of any rent due and any damage and cleaning charges within 30 days, along with the remainder of the deposit.
+Delivery must be accomplished by mailing the list and refund to the new address provided by the tenant or, if it is not provided, to the tenant’s last-known address.
 (Mont.
 Ann.
 Code §70-25-202(1))

 - Do landlords have to issue receipts upon receiving security deposits?

 No. There is no Montana law requiring landlords to issue receipts for security deposits.

 - Are there any specific requirements for record-keeping for deposit withholdings?